skillprint/unity-sdk/README.md

 latest information or to contact us for early access.
 # Get Started with the Skillprint Unity SDK
 ## Add the Package to your Unity Project
 You can add this package to Unity as a Git dependency.
+(Note that you must have git installed and available on your path.)
 1. In the Unity editor, open the package manager (Window > Package Manager)
 2. Press the + button and select "Add package from git URL..."
 3. Input the URL for this repository and press Add: